bridgecrew-perf6/flask-deployment-6/README.md

 1. Install Nginx
 2. Install Flask

 Make sure you open some ports for your app.
-This tutorial use port 80 and 8080
+This tutorial uses port 80 and 8080.

 ### Create your apps